corsairmarks/thoths_civics_and_origins/mod/README.md

 A dumb little mod with stuff I've made.
 So far it contains 1½ new origins and one trait, with more to come (hopefully.)

-[list]
-[*]Fraternal Twins - Start with a secondary species and a second homeworld in your system.
+* Fraternal Twins - Start with a secondary species and a second homeworld in your system.
 Comes with a gestalt version!
-[*]Kleptoplastic - a lite version of Phototrophic for species who aren't plants or fungi.
+* Kleptoplastic - a lite version of Phototrophic for species who aren't plants or fungi.
 Mostly for roleplay purposes.
-[/list]

 Special credit to corsairmarks for writing most of Fraternal Twins' code in his spare time.